GivenBY/DrawBoard/readme.md

 Feel free to prioritize and modify the tasks based on your development roadmap.
 Contributions are welcome!

-## Additional Notes

-The canvas has a default size of 1600x1000 pixels.
-You can modify the canvas size by adjusting the `width` and `height` attributes in the `<canvas>` tag.

 ## Contributing

 Contributions are welcome!
 If you have ideas for additional features or improvements, feel free to fork the repository and submit a pull request.